iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 ## Closing Thought

-I used to believe product success was about user journeys and engagement metrics.
-Then I lost that 1:1 connection with customers.
-Seeing people work live with [**zymtrace**](https://zymtrace.com) reminded me: building product is never static.
+Watching customers use [**zymtrace**](https://zymtrace.com) in real time reminded me that building product is never static.

-We’re moving from journeys built for people to journeys executed by AI agents.
-It’s a different game.
-And if we don’t adjust, our products won’t just be clunky—they’ll be irrelevant.
+We must shift, albeit gradually, from product journeys designed for people to journeys carried out by AI agents.
+It’s a new model, and if we don’t adapt, our products won’t just feel clunky; they’ll risk becoming irrelevant.

-Now is the time to start designing for the **agentic journey**: with the right outcomes, the right context, and the right economics.
+The next time you discuss product user journeys with your peers or team, ask: *What does the agentic journey look like, and how do we build evals to measure its success?*